 EVENT REFUND POLICY

 1. ALL Grand Slam World Series; Grand Slam Battle at the Beach & Grand Slam Memorial Day Beach Blast events are NON-REFUNDABLE EVENTS regardless of when a team drops out.
+This rule supersedes all others below for these events.

 2. If a tournament is completely cancelled due to weather or other Acts of God, each team will be refunded their entry fee minus a $75 administrative fee.
 There are a lot of expenses that go into promoting, planning and having everything ready for a tournament.